addu390/addu390.github.io/_pages/about.md

 - Subject(s): CSCI 3110 - Design and Analysis of Algorithms.

 - I closely worked with 3 students to improve their hold on Data Structures and Algorithms.
-But, with all honesty, it was a 2-way street, where I got to learn a lot too.
+But, with all honesty, it was a 2-way street, where I learned a lot too, both DSA and effective communication.

 ### Software Engineer; PhonePe Private Limited (Acquired by Walmart), Bengaluru, Karnataka (2019-12 - 2021-07)